Understanding coffee processing: Natural, Washed and Honey.

 Producers know that coffee cherries are ready to be harvested when their colour is completely red (or yellow) depending on the variety they grow.
 At that moment, the mucilage of the cherries is supposed to contain a high concentration of sugars.

 The problem is that we cannot tell by its looks the precise moment when the cherries contain a higher or lower concentration of soluble solids in the mucilage.
-We also can’t tell what is the precise concentration of sugars that will give us the best cup quality depending on the process we carry out.
+We also can’t tell what the precise concentration of sugars that will give us the best cup quality depending on the process we carry out.

-For instance, an Arabica coffee grown at 1200 metres above sea level can give an excellent cup if it is harvested when the soluble solids concentration is 18 degrees Brix and processed as a honey.
-In the case of a washed coffee, a better cup may be obtained if the cherries are harvested when they reach 25 °Brix.
+In the case of washed coffee, a better cup may be obtained if the cherries are harvested when they reach 25 °Brix.
 Or again, a Geisha coffee grown at 1700 metres above sea level, might give a better cup if it is harvested when the soluble solids concentration is 19° Brix.

 In other words, there is no standard parameter applicable to all farms, coffee varieties and processes.
-Each farmer should cup test coffees harvested at different Brix ranges between 15 and 25° Brix in order to determine the most appropriate cherry harvesting point for his specific conditions, process type and desired cup attributes.
+Each farmer should cup test coffees harvested at different Brix ranges between 15 and 25° Brix to determine the most appropriate cherry harvesting point for his specific conditions, process type and desired cup attributes.

 2. What is the difference in the cup profile of a natural coffee, a washed coffee and a honey coffee?